-Naturally, a desire to live should have taken precedence, and at some level, it is why he eventually resorted to it.
+Naturally, a desire to live should have taken precedence, and at some level, it was why he eventually resorted to it.
 Yet it would be more accurate to say it was done out of frustration than because of survival instinct.

 The world went silent.
 Gregory’s legs shook as the ground trembled.
 A small cloud emerged from his feet forming into a miasma as thick as pea soup

-It started out small but quickly spread outward and rose to the sky forming a giant mushroom cloud.
+It started small but quickly spread outward and rose to the sky forming a giant mushroom cloud.
 Soon the entire graveyard was covered by the smoke.
 The ground shook violently.
 For a moment, the world went white.

 Sound returned.
 The creatures shrieked in agony.